phschneider/ObjcL33t/Pods/TestFlightSDK/README.md

     [TestFlight takeOff:@"Insert your Application Token here"];

 Note: `[[UIDevice currentDevice] uniqueIdentifier]` is deprecated, which means it may be removed from iOS in the future and that it should not be used in production apps.
 We recommend using it **only** in beta apps.
 If using it makes you feel uncomfortable, you are not required to include it.

+**Note on iOS 7 and Xcode 5**: In iOS 7, `uniqueIdentifier` no longer returns the device's UDID, so iOS 7 users will show up anonymously on TestFlight.
+Also, when building with ARC, Xcode 5 will not allow you to call `uniqueIdentifier` because it has been removed in iOS 7 from `UIDevice`'s header.
+We are working on a workaround for this issue.

 **DO NOT USE THIS IN PRODUCTION APPS**.
 When it is time to submit to the App Store comment this line out.
 Apple will probably reject your app if you leave this line in.